30x/changeagent/README.md

 It is excellent for workloads that have the following characteristics:

 * Changes must be propagated in order to a large number of consumers
-* Consumers are occasionally connected, and cannot rely on anything but the abilty to make outgoing HTTP requests.
+* Consumers are occasionally connected, and cannot rely on anything but the ability to make outgoing HTTP requests.
 * Changes are produced at a "human" scale -- 10s of changes per second, at most.
 * Latency for retrieving lists of changes is important.